Indoor Air Quality Facts: Pollution is More Than an Outdoor Problem

 Here’s the issue: in order to improve energy efficiency, homes are sealed to prevent air leakage, which restricts natural airflow in and out of your home.
 This means pollutants in your home cannot get out and can lead to even greater concentrations of indoor air particles.

 This is not an isolated problem.
 In a comprehensive study by the Environmental Protection Agency (EPA), it was found that the average home’s indoor air quality is 2-5 times worse than outdoor air.
-In addition, many homes were found to have pollution levels 100 times worse than the worst outside air.
+In addition, some homes were found to have pollution levels 100 times worse than the worst outside air.

 You, no doubt, recognize the importance of drinking water that is clean and safe because you know what you put in your body affects your health.
 But what about the 15,000 quarts of air you breathe in each day?
 Is that air clean and safe?